hanhanwu/Hanhan_Conference_Notes/RetailML_Summit2021.md

     * sell through rate
     * markdown taken (binary variable)
     * % markdown
-  3. SVM: to assign cluster numbers to new products, features used to in the product clusters' classification are:
+  * Step 2 - SVM: to assign cluster numbers to new products, features used to in the product clusters' classification are:
     * style
     * color
     * year